 Distribution of research effort across seasons

-To characterize research effort, we used records of monitoring sessions to track researchers’ presence on the field.
-The proportion of days during which a monitoring session occurred was roughly the same over the years and over months, with some lows in April, November and December (Fig. S4a).
-When considering the two periods defined by the location of the migratory herds, monitoring sessions were homogenously distributed over the two periods (two-sample Wilcoxon test, n = 63, W = 572, p = 0.3, Fig. S4b).
+We used records of monitoring sessions from our three study clans in the center of the Serengeti National Park to track researchers’ presence in the field and thus assess whether research effort varied across seasons.
+The proportion of days during which a monitoring session occurred was roughly the same over the years and over months, with some lows in April, November and December (Fig. S1a).
+When considering the two periods defined by the location of the migratory herds, monitoring sessions were homogeneously distributed over the two periods (two-sample Wilcoxon test, n = 63, W = 572, p = 0.3, Fig. S1b).

-Figure S4.
+Figure S1.
 Research effort between 1989 and early 2020. (a) Percentage of days of each month during which a monitoring session occurred, for each year between 1989 and early 2020. (b) Percentage of days of each season (as defined by the location of the migratory herds) during which a monitoring session occurred, for each year between 1989 and early 2020.
+Migratory herds are located in the southeast during the wet season (dark green) and in the north and Maasai Mara National Reserve (MMR) during the dry season (yellow).

-Supplementary references
+References

 Hofer, H., and East, M.L.
 (1993a).
 The commuting system of Serengeti spotted hyaenas: how a predator copes with migratory prey.
 I. Social organization.
 Animal Behaviour 46, 547–557.